Wigner entropy conjecture and the interference formula in quantum phase space: Introduction

 \textit{Contribution of this work.} In this work, we present new evidences towards the validity of the Wigner entropy conjecture.
 We prove that it holds true for a large family of Wigner-positive states, known as beam-splitter states~\cite{Van_Herstraeten2021-nj} (see Sec.~\ref{sec:beam-splitter-states}).
 Our result mainly relies on two different ingredients: the interference formula \cite{Janssen1979-es, Hlawatsch1984-yx}, which links the square of a Wigner function to its convolution with itself, and bounds on the $p$-norms of cross Wigner functions \cite{Lieb1990-ev}.
 Further, we are able to prove an extended version of the Wigner entropy conjecture formulated in terms of Rényi entropy of the Wigner function (see Sec. \ref{sec:preliminaries}) for beam-splitter states, albeit in some restricted range of the Rényi parameter.

-\textit{The interference formula.} This formula, which appears to be well established in the context of radar ambiguity functions and time-frequency signal analysis \cite{Janssen1979-es, Hlawatsch1984-yx}, seems to be much less known in a quantum optical context.
+\textit{The interference formula.} This formula, which is well established in the context of radar ambiguity functions and time-frequency signal analysis \cite{Janssen1979-es, Hlawatsch1984-yx}, seems to be much less studied in a quantum optical context.
 Yet, as we shall see, it appears to be a very powerful tool and a fundamental relation obeyed by the Wigner function of any pure state.
 It highly constrains the shape of Wigner functions and unveils a ``self-convolution'' symmetry obeyed by all pure states.
 In this sense, it is a key ingredient in defining what makes a Wigner function valid.
-As it is a central ingredient for our result, and since we believe it deserves more visibility in the quantum optics community, we devote Sec. \ref{sec:interference_formula} to highlight this formula.
+As it is a central ingredient for our result, which, in our view, warrants broader recognition in the quantum optics community, we devote Sec. \ref{sec:interference_formula} to highlight this formula.

 The present paper is organized as follows.
 In Sec. \ref{sec:preliminaries} we introduce our notation for the phase-space formalism.
 We define the Wigner entropy and present the Wigner entropy conjecture.
 We also define the Wigner-Rényi entropy and formulate an extended conjecture.
 Sec. \ref{sec:beam-splitter-states} is devoted to beam-splitter states.
 In Sec. \ref{sec:interference_formula} we introduce the interference formula.
 In Sec. \ref{sec:results}, we present our main results.
 Finally, we discuss our results and conclude in Sec. \ref{sec:conclusion}.